CaptainKills/dotfiles/README.md

 # Dotfiles

-Personal configuration files for tmux and nvim.
+Personal configuration files for anything Terminal related :).

+## bash
+Configuration files for bash can be found in the  `bash` folder.

+## nvim
+Configuration files for nvim can be found in the  `nvim` folder.

 ## tmux
 Configuration files for tmux can be found in the  `tmux` folder.

-## nvim
+## wsl

-Configuration files for nvim can be found in the `nvim` folder.
+Configuration files for wsl can be found in the  `wsl` folder.